inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 > I have broken down the process in four steps to make it easy to understand:

-1. Create a brief Discover relevant influencers
+1. Create a brief
+2. Discover relevant influencers
-2. Pitch and onboard
+3. Pitch and onboard
-3. Track
+4. Track and optimize

 ![](/img/Correction.png)

 ### Step 1: Create a brief

-You will give a document explaining your guidelines to the influencers you contact.
+The brief is a document you will give to any influencer you work with.
+It covers guidelines, selling points, and moodboards.
 Your creator needs to understand what you are seeking.

-> **Side note :** *Define Your Ideal Client*
+> **Side note :** *Defining your ideal client as the starting point*
 >
-> Before diving into finding influencers, define who your end customer is.
+> Before diving into any work, define your end customer.
 If you don’t have a persona built for your brand’s ideal client, make that now.
+>

-You must know who your client is.
+> You must know who your client is.
 How old are they?
 Who do they follow on Instagram?
 Where do they live?
+>

-This part of the task is natural for e-commerce brands; you have the data and insider know-how to understand who your customer is.
+> This part of the task is natural for e-commerce brands; you have the data and insider know-how to understand who your customer is.
 Agencies servicing e-commerce brands should attribute more thought to this part of the process by picking their client’s brains and analytics.
+>

-Needless to say, anyone can discover surprising insights by looking at your Instagram Analytics, Google Analytics Audience Metrics, and Facebook Audience Insights.
+> Needless to say, anyone can discover surprising insights by looking at their Instagram Analytics, Google Analytics Audience Metrics, and Facebook Audience Insights.
+>

-**Knowing your end client makes the rest much smoother.**
+> **Knowing your end client makes the rest much smoother.**

 ##### **Writing up your brief**